 It is universally recognised that each muscle in the body should be trained once a week with sufficient rest in between sessions to allow the muscles to repair.
 Weight trainers will often train in a way that splits the body up into muscle groups and train each muscle individually.

 A typical weekly plan may look something like this:

 - Monday – Chest and Biceps

 - Thursday – Back

 - Friday – Legs

-Each muscle can be trained using as many as 5 exercises which hit that muscle in a slightly different way, such as performing flat bench presses and then incline bench presses on a Monday to train the pectoral muscles of the chest.
+Each muscle can be trained using as many as five exercises which hit that muscle in a slightly different way, such as performing flat bench presses and then incline bench presses to train the pectoral muscles of the chest.

 It is important that when weight training you keep yourself safe.
-Some people use very heavy weights that can cause injury if mishandled so never weigh train barefoot and ensure you have a spotter in place when performing certain exercises such as bench presses or squats.
+Some people use very heavy weights that can cause injury if mishandled, so never weight train barefoot and ensure you have a spotter in place when necessary.